Leobmt02/Leobmt02/README.md

-### Hello!
+### "Hello!
 My name is Leonardo Matias.
-I am a Computer Engineering student with a passion for backend development.
+I am a Computer Engineering student with a strong interest in data analysis and processing.
 I have solid skills acquired through practical projects and self-study, with a strong commitment to excellence.
-I am excited to contribute wherever I am!
+I am excited to contribute wherever needed!"

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/leonardo-bandeira-matias-b55347268/)